tryretool/terraform-retool-modules/modules/azure_vm/README.md

 ## Usage

 1. Directly use our module in your existing Terraform configuration and provide the required variables
+  - If you want to use an external Postgres instance (Flexible Server), set external_psql to true.
+This is recommended for production deployments.

 ```
 terraform {